-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

-20% of the cost for Medicare-covered diagnostic hearing exams

-Routine hearing exams, hearing aid fittings and hearing aids are not covered.
+20% of the cost for Medicarecovered diagnostic hearing exams Routine hearing exams, hearing aid fittings and hearing aids are not covered.
 You will pay the costs for these services.

-Help with Certain Chronic Conditions

-If you are diagnosed by a plan provider with the following chronic condition(s), you may be eligible for targeted supplemental benefits at no cost to you:

-Members diagnosed with diabetes will have reduced cost sharing for visits with their Endocrinologist specialist, and retinal exam when provided by an Endocrinologist or Ophthalmologist.
-Additionally, diabetic members will receive 8 visits for non-Medicare covered foot care from a Medicareapproved foot care provider.

-Members with congestive heart failure (CHF) will have reduced cost sharing for visits with their Cardiologist specialist.
-Additionally, members diagnosed with CHF; morbid obesity; or obesity with co-occurring disorders may receive 1 weight scale per year (at no cost) when engaged in care management.

-Members diagnosed with chronic obstructive pulmonary disease (COPD) will have reduced cost sharing for visits with their Pulmonologist specialist, and oxygen therapy durable medical equipment.

-Members diagnosed with pre-hypertension, hypertension with at least one other chronic condition, or refractory hypertension may receive

-1 blood pressure monitoring device per year (at no cost) when engaged in care management.

-Members diagnosed with fall risk; frailty; osteoporosis; history of acute myocardial infarction; angina; seizures; Parkinson's; stroke; dementia; chronic obstructive pulmonary disease (COPD); or congestive heart failure (CHF) may receive 1 Personal Emergency Response System (PERS) per year (at no cost) when engaged in care management.

-For members with diabetes:

-\$0 copay for each Medicarecovered Endocrinologist specialist office visit

-\$0 copay for retinal exam when provided by an Endocrinologist or Ophthalmologist

-\$0 copay for 8 visits per calendar for non-Medicare covered foot care from a Medicare-approved foot care provider.

-For members with congestive heart failure (CHF):

-\$0 copay for each Medicarecovered Cardiologist specialist office visit

-For members with chronic obstructive pulmonary disease (COPD):

-\$0 copay for each Medicarecovered Pulmonologist specialist office visit

-\$0 copay for oxygen therapy durable medical equipment
+There is no coinsurance or copayment for these programs.

+What you must pay when Services that are covered for you you get these services Help with Certain Chronic Conditions For members with diabetes: If you are diagnosed by a plan provider with the following \$0 copay for each Medicarechronic condition(s), you may be eligible for targeted covered Endocrinologist supplemental benefits at no cost to you: specialist office visit Help with Certain Chronic Conditions (continued) \$0 copay for retinal exam Members diagnosed with diabetes will have reduced cost when provided by an sharing for visits with their Endocrinologist specialist, and Endocrinologist or retinal exam when provided by an Endocrinologist or Ophthalmologist Ophthalmologist.
+Additionally, diabetic members will receive 8 visits for non-Medicare covered foot care from a Medicare-\$0 copay for 8 visits per approved foot care provider. calendar for non-Medicare covered foot care from a Medicare-approved foot care Members with congestive heart failure (CHF) will have reduced provider. cost sharing for visits with their Cardiologist specialist.
+Additionally, members diagnosed with CHF; morbid obesity; or For members with obesity with co-occurring disorders may receive 1 weight scale congestive heart failure per year (at no cost) when engaged in care management.
+(CHF): Members diagnosed with chronic obstructive pulmonary \$0 copay for each Medicaredisease (COPD) will have reduced cost sharing for visits with covered Cardiologist their Pulmonologist specialist, and oxygen therapy durable specialist office visit medical equipment.
+For members with chronic Members diagnosed with pre-hypertension, hypertension with obstructive pulmonary at least one other chronic condition, or refractory disease (COPD): hypertension may receive 1 blood pressure monitoring device \$0 copay for each Medicareper year (at no cost) when engaged in care management. covered Pulmonologist specialist office visit Members diagnosed with fall risk; frailty; osteoporosis; \$0 copay for oxygen therapy history of acute myocardial infarction; angina; seizures; durable medical equipment Parkinson's; stroke; dementia; chronic obstructive pulmonary disease (COPD); or congestive heart failure (CHF) may receive 1 Personal Emergency Response System (PERS) per year (at no cost) when engaged in care management.